 What is schnitzel?

-Schnitzel is like a breaded pork chop, but the cut of meat is very thin.
-German schnitzel is considered an authentic schnitzel.
+Schnitzel is like a breaded pork chop, but the meat is very thin.
+German schnitzel is considered authentic.
 You can also use thinly cut chicken breasts if you prefer chicken to pork.

 This gluten free schnitzel recipe will also work for chicken if you prefer chicken to pork schnitzel.

-- Gluten free flour blend - For this recipe, I used Bob's Red Mill all-purpose gluten free flour blend.
-This flour is a blend of bean flour, making it a perfect flour for savory dishes like this.
+- Gluten-Free Flour Blend – I used Bob’s Red Mill All-Purpose (red bag) gluten-free flour blend for this recipe.
+This flour is a bean flour blend, making it perfect for savory dishes like this.

-- Gluten free panko or bread crumbs - There are several brands of gluten free panko or you can make my homemade gluten free bread crumbs recipe.
-They all work the same in this recipe, so pick up the least expensive brand you can find.
+- Gluten Free Panko or Bread Crumbs – There are several brands of gluten free panko, or you can make my homemade gluten free bread crumbs recipe.
+They all work the same in this recipe, so pick up the least expensive brand.

-- Dried Oregano - Add around 1 tsp.
-Of oregano.
-This will make the dish taste more Italian than German, but if you eat it a lot and want a bit of change, this is a great idea!
+- Dried Oregano – Add around 1 tsp of oregano.
+This will make the dish taste more Italian than German, but this is a great idea if you eat it a lot and want a bit of change!

 - Fresh Lemon - Squeeze some fresh lemon juice on the cooked German Schnitzel for a zesty flavor.

-Step 1: After pounding the pork cutlets flat, dredge the pork cutlet in the gluten free flour.
-You want the pork to be coated evenly on both sides.
+Step 1: After pounding the pork cutlets flat, dredge them in the gluten-free flour.
+You want the pork coated evenly on both sides.

 Step 3: Coat both sides in the gluten free panko crumbs.
 The crumbs will stick easily since the pork cutlet is sticky from the raw egg.
-Believe it or not, I have made this with gluten free matzo meal with great success too!
+Believe it or not, I have made this gluten free matzo meal with great success, too!

 Step 4: Heat oil in a cast iron skillet.
-When the oil is hot, add the cutlets and fry on both sides until the coating is crisp and golden.
+Add the cutlets and fry on both sides when the oil is hot until the coating is crisp and golden.
+Serve hot.
+I include some great German side dishes to serve with this recipe below.

 How thin should pork be sliced to make schnitzel?

-To make schnitzel, regardless if you use pork or chicken, you need your meat to be thin.
+Whether you use pork or chicken, you need your meat to be thin to make schnitzel.
 You can buy thinly sliced pork cutlets, or you can pound your meat with a meat mallet.

 - Place a piece of plastic wrap on the counter.